Giveth/giveth-docs/trace/introTrace.md

 <img alt="Giveth TRACE home page" src={useBaseUrl('img/content/trace/tracefrontpage.png')} />

 ## Current Status
-The [Giveth TRACE DApp](https://beta.giveth.io) is currently live in *beta* stage on the Ethereum mainnet, bridged to Rinkeby testnet.
-We are in active development on the DApp and aiming for a post-beta release in the coming months.
+The [Giveth TRACE DApp](https://beta.giveth.io) is fresh out of beta and LIVE on the Ethereum mainnet, bridged to Rinkeby testnet.
+We are in active development on the DApp and adding in improvements and features post-beta.
 The best way to reach out to our team is via [Discord](https://discord.gg/GMQFKmdSGy), feel free to drop in and say hello!

 New Projects are currently being added onto Giveth TRACE by a case-by-case vetting process.
 If you have a simple project looking for funding try out [Giveth.io](https://giveth.io).
 If you have a community, cause or project that is more complex, and perhaps requiring greater transparency and traceability then get in touch with us on [Discord](https://discord.gg/qf7XZ48gCU).